SiddharthSsb11/budget-master/README.md

 ## Features

 - User Profile.
-- Google Login.
-- Full featured wishlist functionality.
-- Graphical data representation feature.
+- Login & Signup.
+- Income and expenses profiles are graphically represented for quick understanding.
 - Authenticated user can access the CRUD functionality.
-- Top crytpocurrency carousel.
+- Manageable transaction list.
-- All the data is stored in the firebase firestore database i.e. <i>persistent</i>
+- All the data is stored and saved i.e. <i>persistent</i>

 ## Tech Stack

-ReactJS, ChartJS, Material-UI, Firebase as a Backend Service, Firestore Database, Context
+ReactJS, ChartJS, Chakra-UI, Firebase as a Backend Service.

 ## Install Dependencies